stefanvoegelisrf/help/3d/unreal/materials.md

 ### Thin translucent

-The `Thin translucent` is for translucent material like tintend or colored glass.
+The `Thin translucent` shading model is for translucent material like tintend or colored glass.

 #### Example